 You can view a dashboard if you have the proper permissions.
-The default location for dashboards is the /Dashboards folder.
 The following procedure walks you through opening one of JasperReports Server's samples, the SuperMart dashboard.

 To view the SuperMart dashboard:

 1. Log in as user demo, using the password demo.